Full-Time and Exempt Employee

 For information about us, please visit: http://www.disabilityrightswa.org/.

-Please fill out the online application below and include a cover letter, resume, and three contacts for employment verification.
-You may also mail your application to: Disability Rights Washington, 315 Fifth Avenue South, Suite 850, Seattle, WA 98104 Attn: Jodi Rose.
+Please send a cover letter, resume, and three contacts for employment verification via the online application below.
+You may also mail your items to: Disability Rights Washington, 315 Fifth Avenue South, Suite 850, Seattle, WA 98104 Attn: Jodi Rose.
 Reasonable accommodations for any portion of the application or interview process are available at request.

 Submissions will be reviewed on a rolling basis and will be accepted until the position is filled.